 In 1800 the monastery was dissolved and the Austrian army took over the monastery buildings with the intention of turning them into a hospital.

 The Dominican buildings were soon extended.
 In the period between 1800 and 1809 three wings were built that surrounded the inner courtyard.
 The inner elevations were given three storeys of open arcades.

 The architectonic forms used here clearly show a similarity to the theory formulated by the Professor of the Paris L'Ecole Polytechnique - Jean-Nicolas-Louis Durand.

 He created an architectonic doctrine that was based on utility and economy of the building.
 A building with such a big capacity was probably designed to be a hospital, barracks, it could house army headquarters, or perhaps civilian authorities.

 During the whole of the 19[t][h] century the buildings were used by the army.
 At the turn of the 1820s Russians built the wing closing the courtyard on the northern side and soon they walled up the arcades.

-From the 1860s probably until World War I the Riazan Infantry Regiment was
+From the 1860s probably until World War I the Riazan Infantry Regiment was stationed there.

 After Poland regained independence the Świętokrzyskie Barracks (the name came from the invocation of the church) were given to the Catholic University of Lublin.
 Its authorities renovated the buildings according to the design by the architect Marian Lalewicz who restored their forms of monumental classicism, and in the case of the church he also used baroque motifs.